 - Represented patent holder in a patent infringement suit in the U.S. District Court for the Eastern District of Texas relating to Wi-Fi technology.

-- Member of the board of directors, Los Angeles Intellectual Property Law Association
+- Secretary, Los Angeles Intellectual Property Law Association

 UCLA School of Law (J.D., 2019), Order of the Coif

 Georgia Institute of Technology (B.S., Chemical and Biomolecular Engineering, 2016)

 - U.S. District Court for the Central and Northern Districts of California

 - U.S. District Court for the District of Colorado